cedar/cedar/cedar/devices/sensors/visual/grabbertools/readme.txt

 	- fwCamInfo : display informations and capabilities of the properties of a given camera on the firewire bus

+	- fwBusReset: searches the bus for the first available camera, then resets it and the bus itself

 You can find them after compiling of cedar in the directory cedar/bin/